terrimporter/RobinsonEtAl2021_MacroinvertDiatom/README.md

 This repository contains the dataflow and scripts used to process the COI metabarcode reads in the paper Robinson et al., 2021 (submitted to BioRxiv).

-Infiles, R scripts, and supplementary data files can be downloaded from https://github.com/terrimporter/RobinsonEtAl2021_MacroinvertDiatom/releases .

 ## Infiles

 diatom_invert_combined.csv contains the ESV ids, sample names, and taxonomic assignments.